severalnines/docs/user-guide/mysql/overview.rst

 SQL Nodes Grid
 ..................

-* **Instance**
+* **Host**
 	- SQL node hostname or IP address.

+* **Connections**
+	- The number of aggregated connections across all nodes.

+* **Queries**
+	- The total of queries running on the node.
+The total number of queries is including statements like SET, BEGIN, COMMIT, etc. These statements are frequently executed by ORMs or during creation of a connection (for instance "SET NAMES UTF8") and thus create a lot of "Queries" even though they are not any queries that read or write to the database.
+Therefore a sum of selects, updates, deletes and inserts will not the same as the value of "Queries".

-* **SQL Status**
+* **Selects**
-	- The MySQL Cluster SQL/API daemon status.
+	- The number of current SELECT queries on the node.

-* **Hosts Stats**
+* **Inserts**
-	- Ping - ping round trip from ClusterControl host to each host in miliseconds.
-	- CPU Util - total of CPU utilization in percentage.
-	- Uptime - System host uptime.
+	- The number of current INSERT queries on the node.

-* **Server Stats**
+* **Updates**
-	- Queries - Number of queries running on the node.
+	- The number of current UPDATE queries on the node.

+* **Delete**
-	- Connections - Number of connected thread on the node.
+	- The number of current DELETE queries on the node.

+* **Server Version**
-	- Uptime - MySQL API service uptime.
+	- MySQL server version.

-* **Version**
+* **Uptime**
-	- MySQL Cluster and NDB versions.
+	- MySQL service uptime.

-* **Last Error**
-	- Last error when ClusterControl talks SQL to the mysql server.
-"Failed to connect", "connection refused etc.."

 * **Last Updated**
-	- The last time ClusterControl fetch for node's status
+	- The last time ClusterControl fetch for node's status.

 * **Refresh**
 	- Fetch the latest update.